tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 ### Subclassing

-Subclasess are expected to implement a leading-underscore version of the same-named function.
+Subclasses are expected to implement a leading-underscore version of the same-named function.
 The argument signature should be identical except for the omission of `name="..."`.
 For example, to enable `log_prob(value, name="log_prob")` a subclass should implement `_log_prob(value)`.